Author: Liza Kahn, DVM

 Some dogs may develop a tolerance to gabapentin, meaning that in order to remain effective, the dosage must be increased over time.

-How to administer gabapentin
+How to administer gabapentin for dogs

 Gabapentin is generally given by mouth up to three times per day (every eight hours).